Anatomy of human joints

 YuMOVE Cat product range

 At YuMOVE, we’re dedicated to helping cats live a healthy and active life, for life.
-That’s why we’ve created various all-natural supplements to aid your senior cat:
+That’s why we’ve developed various supplements to support your senior cat:

 • YuMOVE Skin & Coat Care Moulting Cat is ideal if your older cat is struggling to keep up with their natural grooming routine.
-This supplement contains the perfect balance of Omega-3 and Omega-6 oils to restore your cat’s coat to their natural beauty.
+This supplement contains Omega-3 and Omega-6 oils to help restore your cat’s coat to their natural beauty.

 5. Tall trees Tall indoor cat tree